TeachBooks/mirror_mude_book/book/eva_7/GPD.md

 # GPD: Introduction

-After sampling the extreme observations in our time series using POT (we'll talk more about it later), we have a sequence of independent and identically distributed excesses.
+After sampling the extreme observations in our time series using POT, we have a sequence of independent and identically distributed excesses.
 Now, we want to model their statistical behavior.

 Let $F_{th}$ be the distribution function of the excesses over a threshold, $th$,